ajmyyra/domainsocket/README.md

 }
 ```

-3) Run server.js under your favorite daemon (m2, forever, plain /usr/bin/node, whatever works for you best)
+3) Run server.js under your favorite daemon (m2, forever, systemd service plain /usr/bin/node, whatever works for you best)

-4) Create a websocket from your website using W3C sockets ( ws = new WebSocket('wss://your-websocket-server-address:8080/', 'echo-protocol'); ) and start using the service.
-More info at http://codular.com/node-web-sockets .
+4) Create a websocket from your website using W3C sockets and echo-protocol ( ws = new WebSocket('wss://your-websocket-server-address:8080/', 'echo-protocol'); ) and start using the service.
+More info at http://codular.com/node-web-sockets for an easy client setup.